DomBruno/OpenJungTypes/README.md

    Allow choice of how many questions are on screen (5, 10, 25, ALL)

-   Expand JSON to include connections between the questions and their indicators using https://blog.kumu.io/how-to-build-a-blueprint-1f05ad93e5d5 to render a visual map of the question matrix
+   Expand JSON to include connections between the questions and their indicators using https://blog.kumu.io/how-to-build-a-blueprint-1f05ad93e5d5 to render a visual map of the question matrix.